SimonHanischSAG/WxIntegrationTest/README.md

 <h3>Run demo tests via REST</h3>

-You can run the demo tests via this URL (not working yet in 2.1.0):
+You can run the demo tests via this URL (tested for wM 10.3 only):

 http://localhost:5555/rest/wx.integrationTest.controller.ws.runTestSuite?package=WxIntegrationTestDemo